natural-harmonia-gropius/hdr-toys/README.md

   If you've confirmed these settings and the problem persists, please submit an issue.

-- **Video always looks too dark/bright.**
+- **Video always appears too dark or too bright.**

   This issue arises from the inability to determine the reference white of the video, which is unfortunately not included in the metadata.

-  Shaders' default is 203.
-But for PQ, the default reference white been setting to 100 by following line in `hdr-toys.conf`.
+  Shaders' default reference white is 203.

+  However, for PQ, it mostly 100.
+It can be set to 100 by uncomment (remove #) the following line in `hdr-toys.conf`.

   ```ini
   glsl-shader-opts=reference_white=100
   ```

-  To adjust the reference white at runtime, add the following lines to `input.conf`.
+  To adjust it at runtime, add the following lines to `input.conf`.

   ```ini
   n   set glsl-shader-opts reference_white=100